|Learn more about Thuja Green Giants

 |The Lowdown on the Thuja Green Giant

-growth rate makes it perfect for hedges and privacy screens.The thuja green giant isn’t just functional, though, it’s also
+and this growth rate makes it perfect for hedges and privacy screens.The thuja green giant isn’t just functional,

-has sap and oils that are often collected and used in aromatherapy.
-The thuja green giant is a cross between the Standishii
+America has sap and oils that are often collected and used in aromatherapy.
+The thuja green giant is a cross between

-with its strong branches.
-It also makes a good wind barrier, protecting smaller shrubs and trees, as well as protecting homes
+barrier, with its strong branches.
+It also makes a good wind barrier, protecting smaller shrubs and trees, as well as

 Caring for your thuja green giants

-to lots of different soils – sandy, heavy, clay, alkaline or acidic will be just fine, although they perform best when it’s slightly acidic.
+adaptable to lots of different soils – sandy, heavy, clay, alkaline or acidic will be just fine, although they perform best when it’s slightly

-a month over the summer and twice a month over the winter.
-You can help to retain moisture by applying a three-inch layer of mulch
+times a month over the summer and twice a month over the winter.
+You can help to retain moisture by applying a three-inch layer of

-about a third and then cut them into the shape you need.
-They can be trained into a flat-top hedge, as long as the top is at least six inches
+by about a third and then cut them into the shape you need.
+They can be trained into a flat-top hedge, as long as the top is at least six

 Fennel and Fern